faisol-chehumar/gpt-curator-web/README.md

 - Search view with prompt list filtered by search query
 - Navigation menu with links to various views
 - Footer with social media links and about section

+## Functional Requirements

+Based on the information provided, PromptCraft has the following core functionalities:

+1. User registration and authentication
+2. Prompt creation and management
+3. Generative image creation
+4. Image sharing
+5. User interaction and feedback